 First kisses and 99s: Memories of an Irish summer

 Close your eyes and think of summer at home...The familiar scent of salt air and campfire smoke on the dunes of the west and east coasts.
 The sounds of bike bells, ice cream trucks, merry-go-rounds and mammies calling their little ones in from a day of play.
 Irish summers live so vividly in our memories that even tastes, smells and sounds can bring on waves of nostalgia.
-We can all relate to so many of these memories, so we thought we’d share a few today to celebrate the launch of our new summer box Now That’s What I Call Nostalgia.
-Here’s what so many of us with Irish connections did on our laethanta saoire…
+We've taken a stroll down memory lane and compiled this list of the most iconic things we did on our laethanta saoire.

 Beach Days… with or without the sun